-The Fujifilm X-A3 and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in August 2016 and August 2017.
-Both the X-A3 and the EOS M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
+The Fujifilm X-A3 and the Canon EOS M100 are two digital cameras that were announced, respectively, in August 2016 and August 2017.
+Both the X-A3 and the M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A3 and the Canon M100.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-A3 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is somewhat smaller (8 percent) than the Fujifilm X-A3.
-Moreover, the EOS M100 is markedly lighter (11 percent) than the X-A3.
-In this context, it is worth noting that neither the X-A3 nor the EOS M100 are weather-sealed.
+Moreover, the M100 is markedly lighter (11 percent) than the X-A3.
+In this context, it is worth noting that neither the X-A3 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.